ramzouza/Library-Catalog/README.md

 * Move into the backend folder
 * Run `npm install` if you haven't already
 * Run `npm start` to start the server.
+* If you are on windows, try running `npm run start-windows`

 For development, we use `nodemon`.
 * Run `npm run dev` inside the backend folder.